snyde322/snyde322.github.io/README.md

 <body>
 <h3>Service Overview<h3>

-<p>At Coltivare, we turn <u> data into <i> <b> intellegence .</b> </i> Our services provide ease and access to making smarter, better decisions.
+<p style= "font-family: verdana;"> At <ins>Coltivare</ins>, we turn <u> data into <i> <b> intellegence .</b> </i> Our services provide ease and access to making smarter, better decisions.
 We will provide a no-hassle installation service along with personalized training.
 This will allow every farmer to learn the ropes and use our system with minute growing pains.</p>
   <br>
   <h3> Drone Imaging </h3>